"Solar will be the single largest source of electricity in this generation" Elon Musk

 4) Just when you think your new plans to go solar will take you off-the-grid, that's a common misconception since most solar power systems are grid-tied which means your still connected to the electrical grid.
 In fact, when there is no demand for energy, the solar panels send excess electricity back out into the grid for use elsewhere.
 So your expensive new solar system will be providing electricity to others that is resold from the utility companies and is somewhat credited to the homeowners electrical bill.
 Utility companies profit off grid-tied solar systems.
 And when your solar panels aren't producing enough solar energy, electricity from the grid will supplement or replace your solar power.
 Using grid-tied solar power is really no different than using your utility's electricity with the exception that some of the electricity you use comes from the sun.

-5) If solar power was a economical investment that made financial sense, there would be a lot more demand from everyone rather than just the wealthy and rich middle class since the tax credit is only attractive to those with high incomes where the tax liability is high enough to take advantage of it.
-As David Spady with Americans for Prosperity points out in the following video, "there is a good reason the government gets involved in subsidizing industry, it's because there is not an adequate market"
+5) If solar power was an economical investment that made financial sense, there would be a lot more demand from everyone rather than just the wealthy and rich middle class since the tax credit is only attractive to those with high incomes where the tax liability is high enough to take advantage of it.
+As David Spady with Americans for Prosperity points out, "there is a good reason the government gets involved in subsidizing industry, it's because there is not an adequate market"

 "Solar panels were a market-driven industry until government got involved in pushing private solar as a way to save the planet from global warming through federal tax credits, taxpayer funded rebates and government backed loans.
 When government gets involved in any industry they pick the winners and losers.
 In the case of California’s agenda to provide taxpayer money to subsidize green energy – the winners are the solar panel manufacturers and the banks who make risk free green energy loans, backed up by government guarantees.
 The losers are the taxpayers who subsidize the solar industry and homeowners who run into problems when they attempt to sell their homes."